-- Return on investment – intended outcomes and follow-up will benefit the UA, workshop topic area, and/or the state of Arizona, or shows strong promise for future research funding.
+- Return on investment – intended outcomes and follow-up show clear benefit the UA, workshop topic area, and/or the state of Arizona, and shows strong promise for future research funding.

 - Proposal must be submitted at least 30 days before the workshop is planned.

 - Workshop must be completed by May 1, 2016.

 - Workshop expenses must be processed within 30 days of the workshop.

 Note: for increased security, you will need to create an account/log in to this site to be able to upload your application files.
 This will only require a(ny) username and a password and will be instantly activated.